Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 • While lazily iterating over content in the document in this manner, the document tree can be changed without negatively affecting the iteration.

-• Elements or attributes of a certain name can be efficiently found without having to traverse the whole tree.
-An according iteration proceeds in the order by which the elements or attributes have been added to the document.
-When iterating in this manner, newly added elements or attributes are then also processed as part of the same iteration.
+• Elements of a certain name can be efficiently found without having to traverse the whole tree.
+An according iteration proceeds in the order by which the elements have been added to the document.
+When iterating in this manner, newly added elements are then also processed as part of the same iteration.

 The following code takes any <item> with an integer value of multiply larger than 1 and additionally inserts an item with a multiply number one less, while removing the multiply value on the existing item (the library will be explained in more detail in subsequent sections):